tienduy-nguyen/blog2/_posts/2020-07-19-ruby-codling-challenges-with-the-hacking-project-02.md

   ```

   You can see what the people can do, always one line of code.
 That's awesome!
-  I need to learn more about using the block code of the gsub.
+  I need to learn more about using the block code of the gsub like them.

   This article is very short but I need to finish this article here.
 I don't have so much time to do more the others challenges today.
 See you in the next chapter.